cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

     * Operations that change the mailbox list are (comparatively) rare.
     The vast majority of IMAP sessions do not manipulate the state of the mailbox list.
     * Read operations on the mailbox list are very frequent.
-    * A mailbox name must be unique among all the back end servers.
+    * A mailbox name must be unique among all the backend servers.
     * The MUPDATE master server will be able to handle the load from the frontend, backend, and LMTP proxy servers.
 Currently, the MUPDATE master can be a bottleneck in the throughput of mailbox operations, but as the MUPDATE protocol allows for